 MBA students with a specialization in information systems will find their degree of value to a wide range of firms operating in today's global environment.
 A report by the McKinsey Global institute in 2011 projected that the US needs 140,000 to 190,000 more workers with deep analytical experience and 1.5 million more data-literate managers.

-MBA students specializing in IS can perform the following broad roles within an organization:
+MBA Information Systems graduates can perform the following broad roles within an organization:

-- addressing information systems issues, and developing systems;
+• Sytems Analyst – Addressing information systems issues, and developing systems

-- helping to align corporate and information system strategies;
+• Supporting Expert – Helping to align corporate and information system strategies

-- determining optimal strategies to manage the change introduced by novel information technologies which affect structures, tasks, and people within an organization.
+• Agent of Change – Determining optimal strategies to manage the change introduced by novel information technologies which affect structures, tasks, and people within an organization

 All students enrolled in the MBA program must complete the MBA Core Curriculum in addition to their specialization requirements listed below.